hsiafan/httpdump/README.md

 * Auto handling character encoding
 * Json content / UrlEncoded content formatted output

-### Analysis pcap file :
+### Analysis pcap file

 Suppose we use tcpdump capture :
 + tcpdump -wtest.pcap tcp port 80

 Then:

-+ python show_pcap.py test.pcap       # only display the requested URL and response status
+\# only display the requested URL and response status
+python show_pcap.py test.pcap
+\# diplay http req/resp headers
-+ python show_pcap.py -v test.pcap    # diplay http req/resp headers
+python show_pcap.py -v test.pcap
-+ python show_pcap.py -vv test.pcap   # display http req/resp headers and body which type is marked is text/html/xml.. in headers
+\# display http req/resp headers and body which type is marked is text/html/xml.. in headers
-+ python show_pcap.py -vvv test.pcap  # display http req/resp headers and bodys, as long as not being judged as a binary type
+python show_pcap.py -vv test.pcap
+\# display http req/resp headers and bodys, as long as not being judged as a binary type
-+ python show_pcap.py -vv-b test.pcap # display and attempting urldecode and format json output
+python show_pcap.py -vvv test.pcap
+\# display and attempting urldecode and format json output
+python show_pcap.py -vv-b test.pcap

 In addition, you can use the -p/-i to specify the ip/port of source and destination, will only display http data meets the specified conditions:
 + python show_pcap.py -p55419 -vv test.pcap